November 2019 Gaza–Israel clashes: 13 November

 At noon, a PIJ official stated that the group is not interested in a discussing a ceasefire with Israel at the moment and will only do so after the "message" to Israel is delivered.
-As the firing continued, PIJ leader Ziad al-Nakhalah headed to Cairo in the evening to discuss ceasefire attempts with the Egyptians.
+As the firing continued, PIJ leader Ziyad al-Nakhalah headed to Cairo in the evening to discuss ceasefire attempts with the Egyptians.
 United Nations Special Coordinator for the Middle East Peace Process, Nickolay Mladenov, also arrived at Cairo that night.
 An Israeli official had confirmed that talks are being held between Israel and the PIJ.
 Al-Nakhalah detailed the PIJ terms for a ceasefire in an interview to the Lebanese Al Mayadeen TV channel.
 He demanded Israel to take measures to ease the Blockade of the Gaza Strip, stop the targeted killings in the West Bank and Gaza Strip, and stop using live ammunition against violent protesters on the border fence with Gaza.
 Few hours after the interview was aired, a rocket barage from Gaza has reached the city of Rehovot, some 25 kilometers from Tel Aviv.
 The IAF attacked a PIJ naval base near Khan Yunis in the southern Gaza Strip in retaliation.
 Israeli sources claimed that the PIJ was trying to create a false impression of achievements.
 As rocket attacks continued in southern Israel by midnight, 8 people were killed in an Israeli attack in Deir al-Balah.
 Palestinian sources stated that among them were two women and five youth, all civilians.